moimaian/CODOC/README.md

 The other times it will promptly execute the main menu.

 # **PREREQUISITES:**
+After installing the menu entry and shortcut, return to the menu and click on Terminal to follow the installation process of the other prerequisites in the terminal.
 All prerequisites must be installed and to facilitate this process there is an ALL button.
 However, if it is necessary to reinstall one or more, these can be selected in the checklist.
 The prerequisites are:
 - GNU-Parallel;
+- GNU-plot;
 - AutoDock Vina 1.2.5 and AutoDock Split 1.2.5;
 - AutoDockTools-MGLTools 1.5.7;
 - ADRF-1.0;